-We build the specialized hardware needed by those that do.
+Not many have access to high-value analog master tapes.
+We build the specialized playback hardware needed by those that do.

-Imagine listening to irreplaceable original master tapes played back in unrivaled fidelity on state-of-the-art equipment engineered to protect those tapes from wear and damage.
+Imagine listening to original master tapes played back on state-of-the-art equipment engineered to deliver unrivaled fidelity while protecting tapes from damage or wear.

-To learn more about our professional reproducers, contact our Sales Engineering department and request the list of free ATAE technical papers.
+To learn more about our professional reproducers, contact our Sales Department and request the list of free ATAE technical papers.

 Master tapes?
 Isn’t analog magnetic recording obsolete?